ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/integrated-charts-range-chart/index.md

 This section covers how charts can be created directly from a range of selected cells.

 Range charts provide a quick and easy way for users to create charts from inside the grid.
-Once users have selected a range of cells in the grid, a chart can be created from the context menu, as shown below:

-<gif src="range-chart.gif" alt="Range Chart"></gif>

-Notice that Chart Ranges appear in the grid after a chart is created.
-These provide useful visual feedback for users by highlighting the charted category and series data in the grid.

-Note that developers can also programmatically create range charts through the [Chart API](/integrated-charts-api/).

 ## Creating Chart Ranges